johnmholmes/CANmINnOUT/README.md

 ### Event Variables

-The number of Event Variables is equal to the number of LEDs.
+The number of Event Variables (EV) is equal to the number of LEDs.
 The following EV values are defined to control the LEDs:
  EV Value | Function
 --------|-----------